Knoxville Voice Lessons

 I received the Master of Music degree in Voice from the University of Tennessee, and Bachelor of Music degree in Classical Vocal Performance from Belmont University.

 I teach function first -- you will learn how to have a healthy, stable singing voice, physical ease, and stage presence that will aid you in whatever style you choose.
-I have also studied fearless performance techniques with professional sport psychologists.
+I have also studied fearless performance techniques with a professional sport psychologist!

 Recent Continuing Education